Best Nursing Schools in North Dakota

 What To Look For in a BSN Program in North Dakota

 It's imperative to fully research any BSN program you are thinking about attending.
 Cost, accreditation, and location are just a few of the things you'll want to compare.
-It's also a good idea to see how long the school has offered the program; usually a school with a longer history has a legitimate program.
+It's also a good idea to see how long the school has offered the program; usually, a school with a long history has a legitimate program.

 The University of Jamestown offers a properly accredited BSN program in the state.

 You can expect a traditional BSN program to take 4 years from start to finish at a university.
 An accelerated BSN program can take as little as 15 months to complete, but these are reserved only for those who already hold a bachelor's degree in another field.
 If you are already an RN but want to advance your nursing education, RN to BSN programs are increasingly available at many schools and tend to last roughly 2 years, depending on what kind of specialty you are interested in.

 BSN Program Admission Requirements in North Dakota

 Each school will have its own set of admission requirements.
 Generally, though, you will see one or more of the following: